urbanopt/urbanopt.github.io/customization/modifying_mapper.md

 - Nursing
 - Mixed use*

-**Note - The Mixed use building type can accomodate up to 4 building types and their corresponding fractions of total area.
-If the number of building types is less than 4, non-existent building use types must be added but the fraction of total area can be entered as 0.*
+**Note - The Mixed use building type can accommodate up to 4 building types and their corresponding fractions of total floor area.
+If the number of building types is fewer than 4, additional building use types must be added but the fraction of total area can be entered as 0.*

 Within the Mapper Classes, functionality can be added to apply measures based on the Feature properties.
-For example, Measures can be implemented only for certain building type, or can be implemented only if the number of floors is greater than a particular number, etc.
+For example, Measures can be implemented only for a certain building type, or can be implemented only if the number of floors is greater than a particular number, etc.

 The URBANopt GeoJSON Example Project includes a default Simulation Mapper Class to translate an URBANopt GeoJSON Feature to an OpenStudio Model.
 The `HighEfficiency` mapper class inherits from the `BaselineMapper` class and can override measures that were skipped in the `BaselineMapper`.